Radiobiology

 Automated detection and scoring system for cytogenetic assays

-This setup enables the automatic scanning, detection and scoring of chromosomal aberrations to standardize and streamline the counting process.
+This setup enables the automatic scanning of chromosomal aberrations to standardize and streamline the processes involved in techniques for biodosimetry (the association of biological observations with radiation dose received).

 Stereologer System

-This setup provides meaningful quantitative descriptions of the geometry of 3D structures from measurements that are made on 2D images
+This setup provides meaningful quantitative descriptions of the geometry of 3D structures from measurements that are made on 2D images, to enable the study of physiological responses in various tissues and organs.

 FLUOVIEW FV3000 series of confocal laser scanning microscopes